 Some people with some types of cancer are at increased risk of being seriously ill if they get coronavirus.
-If you are in this group of people, you will have a letter or text from your hospital team or your GP telling you this and advising you to follow government ‘shielding’ guidelines.
+If you are in this group of people, you will have received a letter or text from your hospital team or your GP telling you this.
+You will have been advised to follow the government ‘shielding’ guidelines.
 This is to protect you from getting coronavirus.
 Shielding was paused in the summer when the rate of infection had lowered, but with levels currently rising, it is important to check the latest advice regularly.
 We have updated guidance about shielding.

 The NHS says that anyone who has a cancer of the blood or bone marrow, such as leukaemia, lymphoma or myeloma who is at any stage of treatment, is at increased risk of becoming seriously ill if they get coronavirus.
 This is because blood cancers affect the immune system.

 People with a blood cancer are ‘extremely vulnerable’ and they should have followed the government's advice about shielding.
 Shielding is now paused as the level of coronavirus has gone down.
 But it is still important for people who are extremely vulnerable to keep contact with others as low as possible.
 Local authorities can re-introduce restrictions to control the spread of the virus in a particular area, if the number of coronavirus cases goes up.
 So you may be advised to shield again if local restrictions are introduced in your area.

 You are considered ‘extremely vulnerable’ if you: